-All unrestricted contributions to United Way are invested in results- or evidence-based strategies that fuel progress toward Goals for 2020.
-Volunteer-led Community Impact Cabinets with expertise in education, income and health meet year-round to ensure United Way's Community Impact partners are carefully selected, monitored, and held accountable to agreed-upon performance measures and results.
+Volunteer-led Community Impact Cabinets with expertise in the 5 Elements meet year-round to ensure United Way's Community Impact partners are carefully selected, monitored, and held accountable to agreed-upon performance measures and results.
 These cabinets and United Way’s Board of Directors are the stewards of United Way contributions.
-Formal Community Impact Investment Agreements between United Way and its Community Impact partners quantify expectations in the following areas:
+Formal Community Impact Investment Agreements between United Way and its Community Impact partners quantify expectations.
+As an example, the agreements discuss community partner responsibilities to align with UNITED to THRIVE and strategies for all funded programs, and report program performance measures.

 United Way's paper pledge form and some employer online pledge systems allow individual donors to direct part or all of their contribution to eligible organizations.
-Parameters for eligibility can be found on page 2, Section A.
+Parameters for eligibility can be found in Section A.

 Section A: Eligibility Guidelines for Donor-Directed Contribution Participation